-'''

-$ bin/dsconfig set-server-instance-listener-prop \

---instance-name <server-instance-name> \

---listener-name ldap-listener-mirrored-config \
+''' $ bin/dsconfig set-server-instance-listener-prop \ --instance-name <server-instance-name> \ --listener-name ldap-listener-mirrored-config \ --set listener-certificate<path-to-new-certificate-file '''

-'''

---set listener-certificate <path-to-new-certificate-file>

 The listener-certificate in the topology registry is like a trust store.
 The public certificates that it has are automatically trusted by the local server.
 When the local server attempts a secure LDAP connection to a peer, and the peer presents it with its certificate, the local server will check the listener-certificate property for that server in the topology registry.
 If the property contains the peer server's certificate, the local server will trust the peer.
-After this trust is established, the handshake is completed using the inter-server certificate.